Marathon Training: What Is Zone 5 / VO2 Max?

 Training Sessions:

-These sessions aren’t about volume, they’re about precision.
-Just a few minutes at this intensity can drive major gains in speed, oxygen uptake and mental sharpness.
-When added at the right time, Zone 5 gives you the ability to surge, to respond and to hold form when the race starts to hurt.
-It’s not about going hard all the time.
-It’s about knowing when to go hard and making it count.
+These sessions are not about volume.
+They are about precision.
+Just a few minutes at this intensity can drive meaningful gains in speed, oxygen uptake and mental sharpness.
+When used in the right phase of your plan, Zone 5 gives you the ability to surge, to respond and to stay composed when the race begins to bite.
+It is not about going hard all the time.
+It is about choosing the right moments to go hard and allowing those moments to count.

 Always consult with a medical professional or certified coach before beginning any new training program.
 The information provided is for educational purposes only and is not a substitute for personalized advice.